-This review process applies to all individuals with full-time faculty appointments including those with significant administrative responsibilities (e.g., Associate Deans).
-This includes individuals going through 2nd and 4th year reviews, fixed-term promotion reviews, tenure reviews, post-tenure reviews, and reviews for promotion since each of those activities focuses on a different time frame and serves a different purpose.
+This review process applies to individuals with full-time faculty appointments.
+This does not include individuals going through 2nd and 4th year reviews, non-tenure line promotion reviews, tenure reviews, AC-40 reviews, and reviews for promotion as they are already going through a comprehensive review process.